 According to Botanicam the cannabis research, compared to its benefits on cancer treatment, is far from getting its final verdict.
 The study is massive, and more tests continue to take place day in day out.
 Moreover, to define cannabis as the conclusive result when it comes to cancer treatment, the drug must also be compatible with other medical fields.
 Smoked marijuana has proven effective to HIV patients as it boosts their appetite.
 In comparison to such patients, the research is also active in identifying whether the same applies to cancer patients to become cancer-free patients after the chemotherapy.

 THC and other cannabinoids such as CBD have shown significant boosts in killing specific cancer cells depending on the type of cancer.
 Also, they have demonstrated statistics of reducing the growth of cancer cells at various cancer stages.
 The research has been successive in lab animals, but it is yet to have mass testing on people.
 This proves that cannabis may be the next big deal when it comes to cancer treatment.
 However, does this mean that other countries around the world will legalize marijuana?
-No, but more states will be open to the idea of legalising cannabis for medical use and drug manufacturing in the near future.
+No, but more states will be open to the idea of legalising cannabis for medical use and drug manufacturing in the near future, as stated by Premiumcultivars.com.

 The Disadvantage of Relying on Cannabis as The Cancer Treatment Solution